 Intellect is committed to ensuring our work is accessible to as many people as possible.
-We try to adopt current best practices and we are working towards full compliance with level AA of the Web Content Accessibility Guidelines 2.0 (WCAG).
+To this end, Intellect follows the accessibility guidelines published by the World Wide Web Consortium with the long-term aim of full compliance to Level AA of the Web Content Accessibility Guidelines (WCAG) 2.1.

 Most modern web browsers offer the ability to customize settings such as font size.
 To find out more about your browser’s accessibility options, select it from the list below: